SheetalKashid/flaskmongoprjct/flaskmongoprjct/readme.md

 + Activate the virtualenv : source ./bin/activate

-+ Initialize the Git project named "FlaskMongoAssignment"
++ Initialize the Git project named "FlaskMongoAssignment" : git init FlaskMongoAssignment

 + Requirements for this application (tried on ubuntu 18.04):
             - Python 2.7.15+